HOME * PUPPIES FOR SALE * VIDEOS * ABOUT US * GUARANTEES

 Interesting fact...Studies suggest we should keep medium-sized breeds of puppies on a puppy formulation until they are at least four months.
 On the advice from a small animal specialist (veterinarian that only served small animals, no livestock), I switch puppies from a puppy food to an adult food formulated for "all life stages" at FOUR months.
 "All life stages" foods meet puppies' nutritional needs, but aren't quite as supportive of overgrowth or excessively-fast growth.
 Slower growth is actually better for life-long soundness.

-Our puppies are/were accustomed to
+Our puppies are accustomed to

 Diamond Naturals (Chicken and Rice) Small/Medium Breed Puppy Food